stdonn/ParallelLineConstruction/README.md

 # Parallel Line Construction

-**ATTENTION: This tool is currently under development and it is not ready for any productive usage!**

 ## General Description

 This plugin constructs parallel lines based on a given baseline.
 It is comparable to an offset line in cad programs / tools, but can construct more than on line.